mehditeymorian/mehditeymorian/src/data/about.md

 - being inspiration for younger people.
 - going to space.
 - doing better.
+- a future where robots and humans co-exist and galaxy exploration is a common thing.
 - a world without merge conflicts.

 # Websites from people I admire